misahub2023/Capsule-Vision-2024-Challenge/Benchmarking_Experiments/Readme.md

 ## Contributions
-Pallavi Sharma contributed in developing the benchmarking pipeline and developing the github repository for it.
+Pallavi Sharma contributed in developing the benchmarking pipeline.